thedynamiclinker/sudocode/principles/Create by Subtraction.md

 - Deleting all but the best of Multics gave Unix.
 - Deleting all but the best of Minix gave Linux.
 - Deleting all but the best of ABC gave Python.
-- Tl;dr: Create the best by deleting the rest.
+- Create the best by deleting the rest.